laithdarras/laithdarras/README.md

 # $ cat /home/laithdarras/README.md

 Hi there!
 I’m Laith, an undergraduate student pursuing a degree in Computer Science & Engineering at the University of California, Merced.
 I'm passionate about exploring the dynamic world of technology, with a focus on software for cybersecurity.
+I love to document my learnings here and on my website, and I'd love for you to follow along on my journey (:

 ***Currently working on***
 - Fall 2024 Coursework: